 Strategic planning is about big picture decisions

-If the strategic direction of the organisation is clear and the big picture outcomes are agreed, then smaller decisions should be easier to make, and congruent with the aims and objectives of the organisation.
+If the direction is clear and the big picture outcomes are agreed, then smaller decisions will be easier to make.

-Without a strategic plan, many middle level decisions will likely be driven by individual agendas, politics and arbitrary considerations - a potential mess.
+Without a strategic plan, many middle level decisions will likely be driven by individual agendas, politics, arbitrary considerations, or simply the endless potential for people to come-up with "great ideas" - a potential mess.

 The executives in the organisation (the Chief Executive Officer and his/her direct reports) are the people responsible for implementing the strategic plan.